manuelvarzen/danielmarcelino.github.io/_posts/2016-02-12-Everything-Ends-on-Wednesday.md

 $$ P(negative~ELISA~|~person~is~HIV~negative) = .926 $$

-**Sensitivity** is the percentage of individuals with HIV infection (based on ELISA reading) whom  correctly identified as having infection (aka the true positive rate). **Specificity** is the percentage of individuals without HIV infection (based on ELISA reading) whom correctly identified as being free of infection (aka true negative rate);
+**Sensitivity** is the percentage of individuals with HIV infection (based on ELISA reading) whom  correctly identified as having infection (aka the true positive rate). **Specificity** is the percentage of individuals without HIV infection (based on ELISA reading) whom correctly identified as being free of infection (aka true negative rate).
+No test is perfect, as a consequence, few individuals will receive false negatives and others false positives.

 Suppose the incidence of HIV in the population being tested is denoted by p .
-In class *p = 18/100000* -- or *0.00018*.
-In general we can show this relation using the Law of Total Probability:
+Replacing: *p = 18/100000* or *0.00018*.
+Using the Law of Total Probability we can show this relation as:

 $$P(HIV~positive~|~positive~ELISA) = p * .977~/~(p * .977 + (1-p) * .074)$$